Swappie

-Swappie is a Finland based startup that buys, refurbishes, and resells iPhones and iPads.
+Swappie Oy is a Finland-based startup that buys, refurbishes, and resells iPhones and iPads.
 The company was founded in 2016 and is active across Europe, serving over two million customers as of 2024.
 Most of Swappie's refurbishment processes are handled in a dedicated operations centre in Tallinn, with a logistics hub in Leipzig, Germany, supporting Central European fulfilment.

 Business model and company structure

 The company buys, inspects, refurbishes and resells used iPhones and iPads with a warranty of 12 to 36 month.
 According to CNN, the company is taking up ideas from the right to repair movement in this way.

 The used devices are bought directly from end consumers (C2B), Swappie also buys iPhones and iPads from companies (business phones) or from intermediaries (B2B).
-In some cities there are devices that work like reverse vending machines.
-People can drop in their used iPhones and have them valued.
-If the price offered is accepted, Swappie transfers the money to the seller's bank account.
-In Sweden, Swappie has set up such devices in ICA branches, for example in Stockholm, Uppsala, Sundsvall, Helsingborg or Malmö.

 The inspection and refurbishing process consists of more than 50 steps.
 It is carried out in two workshops located in Helsinki and Tallinn (Estonia) respectively.
 The company headquarters is also located in Helsinki.
 In 2023 the company downsized the Helsinki workshop, moving most of the refurbishment work to Tallinn, and only leaving complex repairs in Helsinki.
 The fulfillment for Central Europe is handled in Leipzig, Germany.